Silvio Berlusconi, scandal-scarred ex-Italian leader, dies at 86

 In 2008, he bounced back for what would be his final term as premier.
 It ended abruptly in 2011, when financial markets lost faith in his ability to keep Italy from succumbing to the eurozone’s sovereign debt crisis.
 To the relief of economic powerhouse Germany, Berlusconi reluctantly stepped down.

 Health concerns dogged him over the years.
-He underwent surgery for prostate cancer in 1997.
-In November 2006, he fainted during a speech, and the next month flew to the U.S., where he received a pacemaker at the Cleveland Clinic.
-He underwent more heart surgery in 2016.
+He recently spent more than a month in the hospital with a lung infection stemming from chronic leukemia.
+He also suffered from heart ailments, prostate cancer and was hospitalized for COVID-19 in 2020.

-During a political rally in 2009, a man threw a souvenir statuette of Milan’s cathedral at Berlusconi, fracturing his nose, cracking two teeth and cutting his lip.
+During a political rally in 2009, a man threw a souvenir statuette of Milan’s cathedral at Berlusconi, fracturing his nose and cracking two teeth.

 Berlusconi was first married in 1965 to Carla Dall’Oglio, and their two children, Marina and Piersilvio, were groomed to hold top positions in his business empire.
 He married his second wife, Veronica Lario, in 1990, and they had three children, Barbara, Eleonora and Luigi.